CoderOneHQ/ultimate-volleyball/README.md

 > ⚠️ Only models created using ML-Agent's trainers will work ([more information](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Unity-Inference-Engine.md)).

 ## Questions and feedback
-- Join the [Discord](https://discord.gg/NkfgvRN) for any questions and discussions.
+- Join our [Discord](https://discord.gg/NkfgvRN) for any questions and discussions.
 - [PRs and suggestions welcome](https://github.com/CoderOneHQ/ultimate-volleyball/issues).